tribehired-devs/products-test/README.md

 # Problem

-Implement a method that calculates the total value of products (total price) where there are no missing, invalid, or empty values.
-So no empty strings, null values, and 0 values.

-> - Go to app.js
+- Go to app.js.
+You'll find an array of objects called products.
+- Calculate the total sum where the object has valid key => value pairs.
-> - Find the method called totalSumOfProducts
+- There's a method called totalSumOfProducts.
+Write your logic here.
-> - implement your solution here

-The method has already been provided, you just need to implement the logic for it.

 # Testing